AriFordsham/GHCWiki/commentary/rts/haskell-execution/heap-checks.md

    upstream anyway.
 In that case, don't do one in the alterantives too.
 The single check might allocate too much space, but the alternatives that use less space simply move `Hp` back down again, which only costs one instruction
- * Otherwise, if there no heap alloation upstream, put heap checks in each alternative.
+ * Otherwise, if there no heap allocation upstream, put heap checks in each alternative.
 The reasoning here was that if one alternative needs heap and the other one doesn't we don't want to pay the runtime for the heap check in the case where the heap-free alternative is taken.